-- Scripts are meant to execute small, light-weight actions
+- Scripts should perform relatively small, light-weight actions

-- They can be written using the Python 2.5 or 2.7 syntax and features, and are executed by a Jython VM
+- They are written using the Python 2.7 syntax and features, and are executed by a Jython VM

 A Jython stand-alone package is required to run scripts.
-Jython ships by default with JEB 3.1 builds.
+JEB bundles the latest 2.7 package.

-Legacy: If you are using JEB2, download either Jython 2.7 (newer, slower to load) or Jython 2.5 (older and slimmer, faster to load) and drop it in your JEB
+If you are using JEB 2, download either Jython 2.7 (newer, slower to load) or Jython 2.5 (older and slimmer, faster to load) and drop it in your JEB

 - use the standard JEB API

 - use the Client API package

 - if run within a client that implements the UI-API, use the JEB UI Client API